japila-books/apache-spark-internals/docs/configuration-properties.md

 Used when:

-* Spark Standalone's `StandaloneSchedulerBackend` is requested to xref:spark-standalone:spark-standalone-StandaloneSchedulerBackend.adoc#start[start] (and creates a command for xref:executor:CoarseGrainedExecutorBackend.adoc[])
+* Spark Standalone's `StandaloneSchedulerBackend` is requested to spark-standalone:spark-standalone-StandaloneSchedulerBackend.md#start[start] (and creates a command for executor:CoarseGrainedExecutorBackend.md[])

-* Spark local's `LocalSchedulerBackend` is requested for the xref:spark-local:spark-LocalSchedulerBackend.adoc#getUserClasspath[user-defined class path for executors]
+* Spark local's `LocalSchedulerBackend` is requested for the spark-local:spark-LocalSchedulerBackend.md#getUserClasspath[user-defined class path for executors]

-* Spark on Mesos' `MesosCoarseGrainedSchedulerBackend` is requested to xref:spark-on-mesos:spark-mesos-MesosCoarseGrainedSchedulerBackend.adoc#createCommand[create a command for CoarseGrainedExecutorBackend]
+* Spark on Mesos' `MesosCoarseGrainedSchedulerBackend` is requested to spark-on-mesos:spark-mesos-MesosCoarseGrainedSchedulerBackend.md#createCommand[create a command for CoarseGrainedExecutorBackend]

 * Spark on Mesos' `MesosFineGrainedSchedulerBackend` is requested to create a command for `MesosExecutorBackend`

 * Spark on Kubernetes' `BasicExecutorFeatureStep` is requested to `configurePod`

-* Spark on YARN's `ExecutorRunnable` is requested to xref:spark-on-yarn:spark-yarn-ExecutorRunnable.adoc#prepareEnvironment[prepareEnvironment] (for `CoarseGrainedExecutorBackend`)
+* Spark on YARN's `ExecutorRunnable` is requested to spark-on-yarn:spark-yarn-ExecutorRunnable.md#prepareEnvironment[prepareEnvironment] (for `CoarseGrainedExecutorBackend`)

 | spark.executor.cores
-a| [[spark.executor.cores]] Number of cores of an xref:executor:Executor.adoc[]
+a| [[spark.executor.cores]] Number of cores of an executor:Executor.md[]

 | spark.executor.extraJavaOptions
-a| [[spark.executor.extraJavaOptions]] Extra Java options of an xref:executor:Executor.adoc[]
+a| [[spark.executor.extraJavaOptions]] Extra Java options of an executor:Executor.md[]

-Used when Spark on YARN's `ExecutorRunnable` is requested to xref:spark-on-yarn:spark-yarn-ExecutorRunnable.adoc#prepareCommand[prepare the command to launch CoarseGrainedExecutorBackend in a YARN container]
+Used when Spark on YARN's `ExecutorRunnable` is requested to spark-on-yarn:spark-yarn-ExecutorRunnable.md#prepareCommand[prepare the command to launch CoarseGrainedExecutorBackend in a YARN container]

 | spark.executor.extraLibraryPath
 a| [[spark.executor.extraLibraryPath]] Extra library paths separated by system-dependent path separator, i.e. `:` on Unix/MacOS systems and `;` on Microsoft Windows

-Used when Spark on YARN's `ExecutorRunnable` is requested to xref:spark-on-yarn:spark-yarn-ExecutorRunnable.adoc#prepareCommand[prepare the command to launch CoarseGrainedExecutorBackend in a YARN container]
+Used when Spark on YARN's `ExecutorRunnable` is requested to spark-on-yarn:spark-yarn-ExecutorRunnable.md#prepareCommand[prepare the command to launch CoarseGrainedExecutorBackend in a YARN container]

 | spark.executor.uri
 a| [[spark.executor.uri]] Equivalent to `SPARK_EXECUTOR_URI`